Sugar Detox: What to Do When You’ve Had Too Much Sugar

 - The symptoms of eating too much sugar include fatigue, cravings, low blood sugar, irritability, mood swings and headaches.

-- The right supplements, habits, foods, and mental state can help you bounce back faster after you go off the rails.
+- The right dietary supplements, habits, foods and mental state can help you bounce back faster after you go off the rails.
 Read on for the details.

-Here’s what that’s a bad idea: Your body takes a few days to recover from eating too much sugar, and by the time it’s back to full power, it’s nearly time for you to cheat again.
-Your brain function will dip and you’ll have background inflammation for most of the week.
-You may lose weight, but you’ll never end up feeling like the energetic and clear-headed badass who’s totally on top of her game.
+Here’s why that’s a bad idea: Your body takes a few days to recover from eating too much sugar, and by the time it’s back to full power, it’s nearly time for you to cheat again.

-That said, total restriction isn’t the answer either—and when a sugar binge happens, planned or unplanned, you shouldn’t feel bad about.
+That said, total restriction isn’t the answer either—and when a sugar binge happens, planned or unplanned, you shouldn’t feel bad about it.
 Delicious food is one of the great pleasures in life.
-Plus, letting loose now and then can remind you of how bad you feel when you eat too much sugar, and strengthen your commitment to a good diet.
+Plus, letting loose now and then reminds you how bad excess sugar can make you feel, and strengthen your commitment to a more healthful diet.

 Temporary weight gain